7ussamm/PasswordLocker/README.md

 G ==> for getting password for an exsitng account or email

-v ==> for view all account and emails that had been saved to the program.
+V ==> for viewing all accounts and emails that had been saved to the program.

-U ==> for updating an existing email or passowrd --e.g., Adding new one, updaing an existing one or removing it.
+U ==> for updating an existing email or email --e.g., Adding new one, updaing an existing one or removing it.